AnChiLuo/RetinaLayerGauge/README.md

 </em>
 </p>

-### Step 7.
-Output Files
+### Step 7: Output Files
-- By default, RetinaGauge creates an opput folder named after the input image in the same directory as the source image.
+- By default, RetinaGauge creates an output folder named after the input image in the same directory as the input image.
 - The output folder contains the following files:
   1. **Measurement results (.csv)**
        — Contains thickness statistics and quality metrics for each selected region, including mean, minimum, maximum, standard deviation, coefficient of variation (CV), break rate, and roughness.
   2. **Connected-component labeled image (CCL)**
        — Each selected object is assigned a unique label value for identification and downstream analysis.
   3. **Refined nuclear mask**
-       — - The refined binary mask generated after boundary correction and object selection.
+       — The refined binary mask generated after boundary correction and object selection.

 ## Example Results
-After analysis, RetinaGuage displays Results table and ROI Manager in ImageJ.
+After analysis, RetinaGauge displays the Results table and ROI Manager in ImageJ.
 The ROI Manager contains three types of ROIs for each selected region:
   - Object - Boundary contour of the selected layer.
   - reSkeleton - Refined skeleton used for thickness measurement.
   - Skeleton - Original skeleton before pruning and refinement.

-The Results table summarizes thickness statistics and quality metrics for each selected region, including mean, minimum, maximum, standard deviation, coefficient of variation (CV), break rate, and roughness.
+The Results table summarizes thickness statistics and quality metrics for each selected region.

 <p align="left">
 <img src="docs/Fig7Result2.png" width="500" >